-In anticipation of the November 11 opening of Adiós Utopia: Dreams and Deceptions in Cuban Art Since 1950, Olga Viso, the Walker’s executive director and a museum advisor on the show, shares her personal and curatorial perspective on the exhibition.
+In celebration of the opening of Adiós Utopia: Dreams and Deceptions in Cuban Art Since 1950, Olga Viso, the Walker’s executive director and a museum advisor on the show, shares her personal and curatorial perspective on the exhibition.

 In December 2014, just days before US President Barack Obama and Cuban President Raúl Castro took steps to begin the restoration of US-Cuba relations, I was in Havana visiting the studio of renowned Cuban photographer José Figueroa.
 Unaware of the historic moment that would soon commence, after more than half a century of severed relations, I took a timely and poignant walk through Cuba’s revolutionary past in the artist’s studio.
 There I found, amid the artist’s documents from the era, a trove of vintage photographs and rare political posters.
 As a young man in the 1960s, Figueroa was the studio assistant to Alberto Korda, the Cuban photographer who shot the iconic 1960 portrait of Che Guevara, Guerrillero heroico, one of the most reproduced images of the 20th century.
 Before he emerged as a photographer in his own right in the 1970s, Figueroa captured many private moments on camera that have only recently been printed.
 His Exilio (Exile) series from the 1960s reveals more personal reflections on the historic process of the Cuban Revolution and the reverberating effects that its radical social and political transformation would have on the lives of individual people.